 ‘Are we nearly there yet?’
 The dreaded phrase parents hear often just five minutes into a car journey!
 Technology has become the go-to tool to help avoid boredom setting in but this can have a negative affect on family connections .
 There are so many ways however to avoid screentime on car journeys and help increase that family connection.

-Making regular long car trips to see family in the North York Moors and Pembrokeshire, ‘I spy’ doesn’t last long particularly on the motorway and it’s often the same things to spot which results in boredom setting in.
-This summer we made some long car journeys on our holiday in America so we gave these 10 ideas a try to keep our little (and old!) minds active……
+Making regular long car trips to see family in the North York Moors and Pembrokeshire and driving down to the Alps for our Ski trip; ‘I spy’ doesn’t last long particularly on the motorway and it’s often the same things to spot which results in boredom setting in.
+With many of us taking Staycations this summer, why don’t you give these 10 ideas a try to keep your little (and old!) minds active……

 - 20 Questions One player chooses a person, place or thing that is linked to the area you are visiting.
 Everyone else in the car has up to 20 questions to guess the answer.